FusionAuth/fusionauth-site/site/_posts/2022-08-11-10log-fusionauth.md

 We also do lots of custom components, charts, and more.
 Here's one of [our public calculators](https://www.10log.com/public/rt).
 Here's [another one](https://www.10log.com/public/raytracer).
 You can see this [last one in action](https://www.youtube.com/watch?v=cBA91hA2NEw).

 **Dan:** Tell me about your work on this project.

 **Kőműves:** I work as a contractor with the owner of 10log.io and 10log.com and have for more than 7 years now.

+> With FusionAuth, we do not need to build out a user management/login system.

 **Dan:** How do you use FusionAuth?
 OAuth?
 User management?
 Social sign-on?
 Something else?